 - During the period between May 15 and September 15, inclusive, the outside use of running water from a hose or sprinkling system, for the purpose of watering/sprinkling of lawns and gardens, shall be limited in the following manner:

-- Outside use of water, as defined in this section, for buildings which bear odd-numbered street addresses is permitted only on the days of the month having an odd number.
+- Outside use of water, as defined in this section, for buildings that bear odd-numbered street addresses is permitted only on the days of the month having an odd number.

-- Outside use of water, as defined in this section for building which bear even numbered street addresses are permitted only on the days of the month having an even number.
+- Outside use of water, as defined in this section for a building which bears even-numbered street addresses are permitted only on the days of the month having an even number.

 - In addition to the odd/even restrictions set forth in sub-paragraphs (1) and (2) of this subparagraph (a), the sprinkling/watering of lawns and gardens, as defined in this section, is prohibited between the hours of 12:00 Noon and 6:00 p.m.